-Ooma is a residential and small business phone service provider.
-They offer voice-over-IP (VoIP) phone plans that include basic phone features and unlimited minutes.
-We compiled reviews from our own website and from around the web and determined that Ooma has a mix of positive and negative ratings.
-We also cover the pricing options available.
+Ooma is a phone service provider for small businesses.
+They offer VoIP plans that include basic phone features, toll-free numbers, pay-as-you-go calling plans, and short-term contracts.
+We compiled Ooma user reviews from our website and from around the web and determined that it has a mix of negative and positive ratings.
+We also shared its available pricing options.

 Summary of Ooma User Reviews